pegaltier/rfcs/RFCs-etiquette/README.md

     - should follow architectural decisions from RFC
     - once new issues arise with architecture new PR should be created - this gives space for conversation between stakeholders and ensures our documentation is up to date

-#### Good practie:
+#### Good practice:
 - close conversations quickly and push updating commits right away so that HEAD is reflecting current state of decisions
-- do not let open stage to drag for too long - ride the wave of excitment among stakeholders
+- do not let open stage to drag for too long - ride the wave of excitement among stakeholders
 - for bigger pivots open a sub-PR and try to close it fast, so that branches do not get out of sync